My Debut Cookbook 'Comfy' Is Out Now. ORDER HERE!

 What pasta to use?

-I ALWAYS go with Conchiglie for the pure reason its shape works so perfectly in this recipe.
+I usually go with Conchiglie for the pure reason its shape works so perfectly in this recipe.
 The way it collects the sauce in its shell is almost like a gift from the heavens above.
 But heck, use whatever pasta your heart desires!

-What herbs go with Mushroom Sauce?
+What herbs go with mushroom pasta?

 As you can see, I keep it simple with parsley and chives.
 I tend to keep this a simple creamy mushroom pasta recipe and steer away from other herbs that might overpower the dish.
 However, if you did want to branch out Thyme or Tarragon both work great.
 But don’t use too much!